Thursday, September 15, 2011

 Geoengineering

-The image below, from Geoengineering the climate, by the Royal Society (2009), pictures a range of geoengineering methods that could be deployed to combat global warming.
+The image below, from Geoengineering the climate, by the Royal Society (2009), pictures a number of geoengineering methods that could be deployed to combat global warming, including both CDR and SRM (solar radiation management) methods.

 These methods may differ in timescale, cost-effectiveness and wider impact (see e.g. this post on biomass), but the urgency to act on global warming is such that we may well need all of them to avoid runaway global warming and to move towards a sustainable economy.